vinberg88/opensuse/README.md

 Have alot of time - This is just for fun!
 WSL is an excellent tool to learn Linux!

 ----------------------------------------------
 Next project kali Linux - Install Gnome - Coming soon!
+WSL - WINDOWS 11

 ![Skärmbild 2023-12-06 190700](https://github.com/vinberg88/opensuse/assets/94398623/321a797f-5bc6-44b4-b0a6-9c2951086025)